When Facing Tough Times… You Need Someone You Can Trust

 But how much will he or she be required to pay each month?
 How will that affect their own financial security?
 And how is child support calculated in South Carolina to begin with?

-The child support attorneys at Templeton, Mims, and Ward help our clients to understand the SC Child Support Guidelines, including how to calculate a child support obligation based on both parents’ income, the costs of childcare, and the cost of healthcare for the child.
+These are often the most pressing questions that parents ask the Summerville child support attorneys at TMW Law.
+We help our clients to understand the South Carolina Child Support Guidelines, including how to calculate a child support obligation based on both parents’ income, the costs of childcare, and the cost of healthcare for the child.

 We will help to ensure that your spouse provides complete information to the court about their finances, and, whenever possible, advocate for a lower or higher child support payment based on your family’s unique circumstances.

 Whether you are asking the court to order payment of child support in your divorce proceedings, asking the court to modify an existing child support order based on a change in circumstances, or contesting an unreasonable demand for child support, we understand that every client has different circumstances and different needs.